Updated November 16, 2017

 See Sega SG-1000 in Game Console Emulation.

-Fuse worked with the games I tried and it didn't require any extra files to make it work.
+Fuse worked with the games I tried and it didn't require any extra files to run ZX Spectrum games.

 There is so much to say about every console.
 Each one of these systems could fill a book by themselves.
 I am fairly brief with each section to prevent this from turning into an emulation document.
 I didn't put specific information and resources about MESS and Mednafen because they are covered in multiple system emulation.
 I suggest getting a gamepad because it works better than using a keyboard and mouse.